Interventional Processes for Causal Uncertainty Quantification: Experiments

-In our case, we aim to to find the optimal intervention that (i) minimises the CATE $\mathbb E[Y|do(D=d),B=b]$ in the synthetic benchmark (middle causal graph in \cref{fig:causal_graphs} in the main text), (ii) maximises the ATT $\mathbb E[Y|do(B=b),B=b']$ in the synthetic benchmark (middle causal graph in \cref{fig:causal_graphs} in the main text), and (iii) minimises the ATE $\mathbb E[\text{VOL}|do(\text{Statin})]$ in a real Healthcare example under causal data fusion (RHS causal graph in \ref{fig:causal_graphs} in the main text).
+In our case, we aim to find the optimal intervention that (i) minimises the CATE $\mathbb E[Y|\mathrm{do}(D=d),B=b]$ in the synthetic benchmark (middle causal graph in \cref{fig:causal_graphs}), (ii) maximises the ATT $\mathbb E[Y|\mathrm{do}(B=b),B=b']$ in the synthetic benchmark (middle causal graph in \cref{fig:causal_graphs}), and (iii) minimises the ATE $\mathbb E[\text{VOL}|\mathrm{do}(\text{Statin})]$ in a real Healthcare example with access to partial datasets (see right causal graph in \ref{fig:causal_graphs}).
 We search for the optimal intervention level, whilst fixing $B=0$ for the CATE and ATT in the synthetic benchmark.
 We note that despite the ATT being considered a counterfactual quantity, it is a `single-world' counterfactual quantity, and can be estimated experimentally \cite{richardson2013single}.